bioinform/somaticseq/utilities/dockered_pipelines/README.md

 * --strelka                     (Optional flag to invoke Strelka)
 * --somaticseq                  (Optional flag to invoke SomaticSeq.
 This script always be echo'ed, as it should not be submitted until all the callers above complete).
 * --output-dir                  /ABSOLUTE/PATH/TO/OUTPUT_DIRECTORY (Required)
+* --somaticseq-train            (Optional flag to invoke SomaticSeq to produce classifiers if ground truth VCF files are provided.
+Only recommended in singleThread mode, because otherwise it's better to combine the output TSV files first, and then train classifiers.)
 * --somaticseq-dir              SomaticSeq_Output_Directory (Optional.
 The directory name of the SomaticSeq output.
 Default = SomaticSeq).
 * --somaticseq-action           (Optional.
 What to do with the somaticseq.cmd.
 Default is echo.
 Only do "qsub" if you have already completed all the mutation callers, but want to run SomaticSeq at a different setting.)
 * --classifier-snv              Trained_sSNV_Classifier.RData (Optional if there is a classifer you want to use)